great-expectations/great_expectations/docs/source/data_context.rst

 as well as managed expectation suites should be stored in version control.

 DataContexts use data sources you're already familiar with.
-Generators help introspect data stores and data execution frameworks (such as airflow, nifi, dbt, or dagster) to describe and produce batches of data ready for analysis.
+Generators help introspect data stores and data execution frameworks (such as airflow, Nifi, dbt, or dagster) to describe and produce batches of data ready for analysis.
 This enables fetching, validation, profiling, and documentation of  your data in a way that is meaningful within your existing infrastructure and work environment.